mroberts1/BOOTSTRA.386/manual/index.md

 ORION: Better start...
 ```

 And then the tape ends.
-I had forgotten to rewind the thing before pressing record.
+I forgot to rewind the thing before pressing record.

 We are there until sunrise.
 I have no recollection exactly what we spoke although I remember how it felt.
 I imagine it to be like one of the Milton Erickson's hypnotism sessions.